akshaychhajed/snow_stopped/README.md

 # How it works

 It tries to fetch your location based on your IP

-It uses this location to get weather info
+It uses this location to get weather information